Range Animals at Full DrawDead-On Range Finder is the simplest and most effective Range Finding System for bow hunters...Guaranteed!

 Easy to Use

 Instantly range animals hands free while at full draw, with no game spooking movement.
-Dead-On produces results accurately and efficiently, every time.
+Dead-On Range Finding System produces results accurately and efficiently, every time.
 Range animals on the move or in thick cover.
 Simply bracket the animal while at full draw then use your pin to make the shot!

 Easy to Install

 The Dead-On Range Finder is Universal and Installs on ANY BOW SIGHT in a matter of minutes.
-Every kit comes with complete details.
-Complete installation of our state-of-the art range finder is simple, straight-forward and can be accomplished by any Archery Hunter.
+Every system kit comes with complete details.
+Installation of our state-of-the art Range Finding System is simple, straight-forward and can be accomplished by any Archery Hunter.

 “Fast, accurate and pardon the pun, but ‘Dead on’.
 This little gem has helped me bag game that I would have likely missed by inches based on the distance I was assuming.
 You won’t find me in the woods without it!”